 - inner issues.
 This can include your feelings and fears, your relationships to the people you are writing about, and most of all, your relationship to yourself.
 Your coach is often a grantor of permission to tell the truth in your memoir.
 Writing a memoir is sometimes unsettling and your coach can support you in writing about fearful issues.
 (The language of abuse, for instance, is silence and writing for a public is a blatant case of breaking that silence.
 Ergo: frightening!
 Do you really have permission to speak?
 Your coach can give you the permission you need to speak out.)

-People often come to a memoir-writing coach with acquiring technical skills and shaping behaviors as their presenting requests, but after a while, it sometimes become obvious that the inner issues are as important if not more important to the success of the memoir.
+People often come to a memoir-writing coach with acquiring technical skills and shaping behaviors as their presenting requests, but after a while, it sometimes becomes obvious that the inner issues are as important if not more important to the success of the memoir.